mongodb/docs/source/high_availability.rst

   Secondary(tag_sets=[{'dc': 'ny'}, {'dc': 'sf'}])

-MongoClient tries to find secondaries in New York, then San Francisco, and raises :class:`~pymongo.errors.AutoReconnect` if none are available.
+MongoClient tries to find secondaries in New York, then San Francisco, and raises :py:class`~pymongo.errors.AutoReconnect` if none are available.
 As an additional fallback, specify a final, empty tag set, ``{}``, which means "read from any member that matches the mode, ignoring tags."